Firearms

 Neglecting regular cleaning and oiling can lead to rust, which weakens your shotgun's barrel.
 A weakened barrel is more likely to fail under pressure.

 Regular maintenance is critical to ensuring your shotgun remains safe and reliable.
+Make sure you know how to clean a shotgun barrel and do it regularly after use.
 Simple gun solvent and oil with a toothbrush and bore snake will go a long way.

 Wear and Tear